r-lib/vctrs/tests/testthat/_snaps/slice-assign.md

     Output
       <error/vctrs_error_subscript_oob>
       Error:
       !
-Can't assign to elements that don't exist. i Location 5 doesn't exist.
+Can't assign to elements past the end. i Location 5 doesn't exist.
       i There are only 3 elements.
     Code